auto-pts/auto-pts/README.md

 git commit -m "Your message"
 ```

-Ruff, isort, and black will run automatically before the commit is accepted.
+Ruff will run automatically before the commit is accepted.

 ---